 At British Business Bank the two co-chairs meet ahead of each ICE meeting and go through one another’s hot topics – this forms the draft agenda, which is then shared at the reps, pre-meeting; the Colleague Forum then decides to finalise the draft agenda, adding or removing items as it sees fit, before the agenda goes to the chief people officer for final approval.
 This process, involving both management and workforce reps at multiple points, helps to keep the sense of a ‘joint meeting’ rather than two sides simply raising issues with one another.
 The result is an even mix of colleague and executive committee hot topics to discuss, though the workforce issues are discussed first so they don’t run out of time.

 So, what should employers do?

 Set clear agendas

 Regardless of the process used to determine individual meeting agendas, there is a clear outline of the kind of things that need to be discussed in any ICE meeting.
-The following could be used as a template or draft agenda for organisations to adapt:

 Start with a ‘state of the union’ style outline from management about the current strategic situation, including the opportunity for questions.

 Allow representatives to present hot topics they’ve collected from the workforce, along with other questions workers have for management.

 Give management a chance to present their own hot topics as well, ask questions of the workforce, seek feedback on prospective decisions or conduct a temperature check on particular issues.